 Bulimba Contemporary Home Renovation

-Our client’s brief was for a contemporary flood proof Queenslander consisting of 4 bedrooms, the main bedroom with a walk-in robe and ensuite, separate office space, a deck at the rear of the home with a large open area under the house complete with a workshop.
+Our client’s brief was for a contemporary flood-proof Queenslander consisting of 4 bedrooms.
+The main bedroom needed a walk-in robe, ensuite and separate office space.
+Additionally, the home required a deck at the rear of the home with a large open area under the house complete with a workshop.
 Sufficient parking for 2 cars was also a core requirement given the area.

-The clients loved the high ceilings of their Bulimba Queenslander, but the narrowness of the home did not facilitate the balance and proportion that would be required when the house was raised.
-Increasing the general width of the home provided the solution, particularly as the ground floor itself was to be elevated slightly.
+The clients loved the high ceilings of their Bulimba Queenslander.
+However, the narrowness of the home would create an imbalance when the house was raised.
+The solution was to increase the width of the home.
+Particularly as we were elevating the ground floor.

 Enhancements To The Streetscape

 The front facade treatment includes different roof lines at differing heights to complement the enhanced width of the overall design.
 As the traditional Queenslander’s front verandah offers some protection from the west, it was incorporated into the design.